Ercadio/PlantManager/README.md

 # TCP Server Template
 This is a template for a Java TCP server and client.
-It inlcudes a chatroom and a command processor.
+It includes a chatroom and a command processor.

 ## Getting Started